Kurento/kurento/source/user/installation.rst

 Currently, the main development environment for KMS is Ubuntu 16.04 (Xenial), so if you are in doubt, this is the preferred Ubuntu distribution to choose.
 However, all features and bug fixes are still being backported and tested on Ubuntu 14.04 (Trusty), so you can continue running this version if required.

 **First Step**.
-Define which version of Ubuntu will be used for your system.
-Open a terminal and copy **only one** of these lines:
+Add the Kurento package repositories to your system configuration.
+Run this whole command into a terminal:

 .. code-block:: bash

-   # Choose one:
-   REPO="trusty"  # KMS Releases - Ubuntu 14.04 (Trusty)
-   REPO="xenial"  # KMS Releases - Ubuntu 16.04 (Xenial)
+   sudo tee "/etc/apt/sources.list.d/kurento.list" >/dev/null <<EOF
+   # Packages for Kurento Media Server - Release |VERSION|
+   deb [arch=amd64] http://ubuntu.openvidu.io/|VERSION| xenial kms6
+   deb [arch=amd64] http://ubuntu.openvidu.io/externals xenial kms6-externals
+   EOF

 **Second Step**.
 Type the following commands, **one at a time and in the same order as listed here**.
 When asked for any kind of confirmation, reply affirmatively:

 .. code-block:: text

-   echo "deb http://ubuntu.kurento.org $REPO kms6" | sudo tee /etc/apt/sources.list.d/kurento.list
-   wget http://ubuntu.kurento.org/kurento.gpg.key -O - | sudo apt-key add -
-   sudo apt-get update
-   sudo apt-get install kurento-media-server
+   sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 5AFA7A83 sudo apt-get update sudo apt-get install kurento-media-server